Opinion | Top-10 “DIY Hearing Aids” and PSAPs

 2) What works for me may not necessarily work for you.
 I have a “borderline” mild hearing loss with quite a lot of tinnitus or ringing in the ears.
 This means that (unaided) I listen to the TV at higher volume levels than the rest of my family, and I have some problems hearing at noisy dinner parties, bars, and restaurants.
 My tinnitus is bothersome occasionally, but I mostly ignore it.
 If you have more severe hearing loss or tinnitus, the devices below may not perform well for you.

 3) I think engineering and reputation matter.
 I’ve worked with folks who developed some of the products below and I’ve visited the headquarters of every global hearing aid manufacturer.
 Their resources are impressive to say the least.
-I also harbor the conceit that, in general, companies employing people with solid backgrounds in audiology, audio engineering, and/or hearing aid manufacturing have a distinct advantage in this market compared to those that do not.
+I also harbor the viewpoint that, in general, companies employing people with solid backgrounds in audiology, audio engineering, and/or hearing aid manufacturing have a distinct advantage in this market compared to those that do not.

 So, those are my disclaimers and caveats in this “Top-10” list.
 I’ve actually tried a number of the products below (usually free of charge), and these I’ve marked with an asterisk (*).
 Table 1 above summarizes some of the key product attributes of the devices.
 Be aware that models, pricing, features, etc, will doubtless change over time, so look into the specifics before purchasing them!
 You should be aware there are many amplification products on the market, and this is by no means a comprehensive list.
 Additionally, some of the products below are “situational devices” designed for part-time use, while others are meant to be worn “all day.”
 Finally, the order of the products below is meant to span a wide range of wants and needs for consumers looking into PSAPs and online DIY listening devices; I’ll work on building out this list later into some more specific categories (eg, by price, styles, specific-use cases, etc).